spectrochempy/spectrochempy/docs/source/index.rst

 .. _main:

-Welcome to the |scp| documentation!
+Welcome to the |scpy| documentation!
 ###################################

 :release: |release|